10 Fun Facts About Can’t Hardly Wait

 2. SEVERAL SCENES IN THE FILM WERE CHANGED TO AVOID AN R RATING.

 A year before the raunchy American Pie was released and jumpstarted R-rated teen films, Can’t Hardly Wait got watered down to get a PG-13 rating.
 Sony had issues with the underage drinking, and the fact there was no parental supervision at the party.
 “Well, who would have a high school party and have your parents there?!”
-Hewitt told the Los Angeles Times.
+Hewitt asked the Los Angeles Times.
 Seth Green, who played the virginal Kenny Fisher in the movie, gave a rundown of deleted or altered scenes, to Vulture.

 “When [Jennifer] Love [Hewitt] first walks into the party, there’s a kid behind her holding a balloon and covering his mouth,” he said.
 “That used to be a beer bong, but the most expensive CG in the movie was [used] to make it [look] like that kid was smiling and holding a balloon.
 And then, there’s a scene where Charlie [Korsmo] and Peter [Facinelli] are at the piano.
 They toast, and then they cut to a wide shot where neither of them are drinking and then cut back to a close-up of them putting their glasses down because you can’t show the kids drinking.”